 Protein subunit vaccines

 Protein subunit vaccines contain harmless pieces of the virus rather than an entire germ.
-When vaccinated, our immune system recognizes that the protein is foreign and starts producing antibodies and T-lymphocytes.
-If again encountered in the future, memory cells will fight the virus.
+When vaccinated, our immune system recognises that the protein is foreign and starts producing antibodies and T-lymphocytes.
+If encountered again in the future, memory cells will fight the virus.

 How COVID-19 mRNA vaccines aim to protect against the virus

 Our cells are given the instruction to make a harmless piece of ‘spike protein’ through mRNA vaccine.
-It is found on the surface of that virus that leads to COVID-19.
+It is found on the surface of SARS-CoV-2.

 The vaccines are injected into the upper arm muscle.
 When the instructions are inside the immune cells, a protein piece is made.
 From there onwards, the cell breaks down the instructions and discards them.